Using gcloud for Virtual Machines

 brew install pyenv

-Finally, you can install the Google Cloud application using the steps outlined above, or you can use the steps outlined in the Google Cloud Interactive installation.
+Finally, you can install the Google Cloud application using the steps outlined below.
+Or you can use the steps outlined in the Google Cloud Interactive installation.

 See also: